Table of Contents

 Dizziness, fatigue, and loss of balance are common anticonvulsant side effects.

 Owing to paralysis or weakness of significant respiratory muscles like the diaphragm, abdominals, and intercostals, a person with higher levels of SCI has weak coughs, increased back pain, and reduced lung capacity.

-Coughing dysfunction may occur and makes it challenging to remove secretions from people’s lungs.
+Coughing dysfunction may occur, making removing secretions from people’s lungs challenging.
 They are more susceptible to respiratory infections such as pneumonia.
 Respiratory problems are the primary cause of death in people who have suffered an SCI.